Please fill out the form below and we will be in touch to arrange a visit.

 The department runs a number of trips throughout the year to develop student’s passion for the subject.
 We take yearly trips to the Yorkshire Sculpture Park, Bradford Media Museum, Salts Mill, and the York Art Gallery.
 We also take biennial trips to London and Paris for the A Level Art and Photography students.
 These trips have been invaluable for the examination classes and the research that is needed to support their coursework projects.

 The Biology Department consists of two Biologists and the Biology Lab technician.
 They have worked together for many years and are still enthusiastic about their subject, especially with all the new developments that are happening in Biology.
 Mr Watkin is the Head of Department and he is assisted by Mr Coulson.
-Mr Nelmes is the lab technician.
-Without him, it would not be possible to carry out the large amount of practical work that we do.

 In Year 9, we aim to cover the parts of Biology that have not been covered in Years 7 and 8.
 This allows students to make an informed choice about what Sciences they wish to study at GCSE.
 We cover topics such as Plant Biology, Ecology, Healthy Diet and Adaptations.
 The Adaptations topic includes a visit to Chester Zoo where we can see first-hand the things we have been studying in class.
 Practical work is an integral part of the course and we develop practical skills such as microscopy, investigative work and ecological study techniques.